Academic disputes and complaints

-- You may approach The University of Auckland Proctor or the AUSA Student Advice Hub at any time for assistance.
+- You may approach The University of Auckland Proctor or AUSA Advocacy at any time for assistance.

 If the matter is not resolved satisfactorily at an informal level, or you don’t feel informal resolution is appropriate, you may approach the Academic Head.

 - You must make your approach to the Head in writing.
 At this point, once formulated, a complaint must not be expanded or enlarged in the course of the procedures for dealing with it.
 If the Head is a party to your complaint they will ask the Dean to nominate a senior member of academic staff to perform their role.